 Shift Your Teaching Struggle – Lift, Don’t Push

 “You know, I didn’t start out as a great teacher,” Ms. Sneed said.
 “When I began teaching, I pushed my kids through the curriculum every day.
 Coverage.
 Was it boring?
 You bet.
 Boring for me, and boring for the kids.
 Then – I don’t know if it happened slowly or overnight – I realized that I needed to lift my students to new heights.
 Lift, not push.
-We’ve talked a little about scaffolding in math and in writing.
+We’ve talked a little about scaffolding.
 When you help kids climb that ladder, you lift them up.

 “This shift,” Ms. Sneed continued, “encourages autonomous learning.
 Kids become active in their own learning.
 By the same token, the teacher’s role changes.
 Instead of standing in front of the classroom lecturing, he or she moves to the sidelines and coaches them.”